ax-va/Pandas-Paskhaver-2021/README.md

 # Pandas-Paskhaver-2021

-Learning Pandas by examples from book *"Pandas in Action"* by Boris Paskhaver published by Manning Publications in 2021.
+Learning Pandas by examples from the book *"Pandas in Action"* by Boris Paskhaver published by Manning Publications in 2021.

 The examples cover the following topics:
 - filtering